Go To Top Go Up Go Back Go Forward

 LENVRG Vector register length (8-byte words)

 These parameters provide a way for FMS to know your hardware configuration.
 Some operating systems provide hooks to determine the number of installed processors and amount of memory.
-If available, FMS bases it's default values on this information.
+If available, FMS bases its default values on this information.
 In other cases this information is not available.
 You should review what FMS uses for the default values of MAXCPU and MAXMD and modify the value in the License File, if required.

 The MYNODE Parameter allows you to obtain the thread number that is currently being used to execute your subroutine.
 The threads are numbered from 0 (parent) to (MAXCPU-1).
 Typically you would use this value in subroutines you are running in parallel using the FMS parallel processing routine FMSPAR.